numere-org/Resources/README.md

 # Resources
-Resouces and icons for NumeRe
+This repository contains all necessary binary resources and icons for NumeRe.